 Frank Drake, Jill Tarter and the National Academy of Sciences put a great deal of effort into their search, but found: nothing.
 During the past half-century the SETI Institute has become a large organization, using advanced technology Frank Drake and Jill Tarter could hardly have imagined, and it has found: nothing.
 If we are alone in the universe there is no random generation of life.
 That takes us back to purposeful generation by an infinite power and intelligence living as pure spirit outside of space and time.

-But the age old cry of the atheist scientist is always “give us more.”
+But the age old cry of the atheist scientist is “give us more.”
 More processing power.
 Bigger antennas.
 Program the digital telescopes to focus specifically on Class-M planets.
 “I know they’re out there.”
 They remind me of Pope Leo XIII’s 1884 vision in which he heard Satan say that he could drag the world to hell, but he needed more time and more power.
 The atheist scientists have had more time and more processing power.
 But they ask for still more.
 “I know they’re out there.”
 That is not science, but religion, a conclusion not supported by observable phenomena.

-The time will surely come when we discover another intelligent species, or several, from other stars in the Milky Way galaxy, or even from other galaxies.
+The time may come when we discover another intelligent species, or several, from other stars in the Milky Way galaxy, or even from other galaxies.
 That will not change the conclusion.
 From random generation we should expect not two or three or ten advanced civilizations but millions.
 Rabbi Yeshua told us, “I have other sheep, that are not of this fold; I must bring them also, and they will heed my voice” Jn 10:16.
 What would our atheist scientists say if they finally discovered another civilization thousands of light-years away from us, and it turned out to be Catholic?